Updated Chicco NextFit & NextFit Zip Convertible Carseat Review

-I guess it’s true that good things come to those who wait.
-It seems like we waited an eternity for Chicco to debut a convertible carseat but clearly it was worth the wait.
-I’ll admit that I was a little worried – the Chicco KeyFit is a well-loved infant seat and the bar was set pretty high for any convertible that would wear the Chicco name.
-There was no doubt that the expectations were high and they needed to nail this one or else it was going to go down in the carseat history books as the biggest disappointment since the Nania Airway.
+I’ll admit that I was a little worried.
+The Chicco KeyFit is possibly the most well-loved infant seat of all time and the bar was set pretty high for any convertible carseat that would wear the Chicco name.
+There was no doubt that the expectations were high and they needed to nail this one or else it was going to go down in the carseat history books as the biggest disappointment since the Nania Airway (long story with unhappy ending).
 Thankfully, my anxiety was for nothing because the Chicco NextFit convertible exceeds every expectation that I had for ease of use and ease of proper installation.
 Chicco people, you can pat yourselves on the back for another job well done!

 What makes the Chicco NextFit stand out in a crowded field of high-end convertibles?